nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 # Task

-Creating an analysis pipeline answering the following requirements:
+Creating an analysis pipeline for the processing of individual drug screening experiments answering the following requirements:
 - Open source and free-to-use software ecosystem
 - Ease of use for users with limited skills in computers use but possibility of tuning the parameters of the analysis
 - Reproducibility of the analysis and traceability of the raw data